 Legally, RV’s, travel trailers, and fifth wheels aren’t required to be weighed for travel.
-However, owners will need to know their gross vehicle weight for traveling over bridges, so it’s a good knowledge to have on hand, just in case.
+However, owners will need to know their gross vehicle weight for payload distribution, traveling over bridges, etc. so it’s a good knowledge to have on hand, just in case.

 Before setting out on your first trip, it’s always a good idea to research your state’s, and your destination state’s, weight regulations for RV’s and travel trailers.
 It could be there are very few state laws regarding RV’s, but it’s always best to be prepared for any situation that can arise.
 You don’t want to be caught unaware should you get pulled over by a police office in a state you’re not familiar with.